Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 This official tartan was designed to share the beauty of great expanses of the Wild Mustard flower, a feature of the prairie landscape in South Eastern Wisconsin and Northeastern Illinois.

-For more on the many varieties and styles of the condiment, click the field of mustard.
+For more on the many varieties and styles of the condiment, click the mustard in flower.